 We encourage all students to seek private/outside scholarship funds to help reduce the cost of your education.
 Some very good reasons to apply, besides getting free money to go to school, include…

 Recognition - earning a scholarship is recognition of your hard work and potential

 Less Debt - scholarships may help reduce the amount of your student loans

 Career Boost - looks good on your resume

 So do your research and apply early!
 If you wait too long you might miss an important deadline.

 Private scholarship money constitutes an award that is not funded by the government or Washington College.
 Sources can include corporations, nonprofit organizations, civic and professional associations, sports teams and foundations.
 Many organizations award scholarships regardless of financial need.

 Always beware of scholarship scams.
 A good rule of thumb is: “If you have to pay money to get money, it’s probably a scam.”

 Research - start early, search often!
-Looking for scholarships will take time, but the rewards can be great .
-Start early and make a commitment to apply for a scholarship at least once a week.
-To help you in your search we’ve listed several free scholarship services that will match you up with available scholarships based on the criteria you enter (your background, abilities, financial need, academic major, outside interests/hobbies).
+Looking for scholarships will take time, but the rewards can be great.
+Start early and make a commitment to apply often.
+To help you in your search we’ve listed several scholarship resources, from tips, to free search engines, to a list of scholarships with upcoming deadlines.

 Still need help?
 Make an appointment with the financial aid office.
 We can help you with more search tips and strategies.
 You can reach us at 410-778-7214 or by email at email@example.com.